 - Choose store brand products.
 Food companies make you pay a lot extra for showing off their name brand!

 - Cook at home more; dine out less.
 We’re all for the occasional restaurant outing, but eating out frequently can start to break the bank when you’re trying to save!

 - Buy in-season produce.
 In-season produce tends to be less expensive than out-of-season.
 Local farmers markets may also offer good deals on in-season produce.

-- Include more plant-based proteins.
-Aim to get the majority of your calories from plant-based foods such as beans and whole grains.
-By weight, beans and grains cost significantly less than meat and dairy!
+- Make more plant-forward meals.
+Aim to get the majority of your nutrients from plant foods such as beans and whole grains.
+By weight, beans and grains cost significantly less than animal products!

 If you’re looking for some inspiration for easy weeknight meals on a budget, Budget Bytes has tons of great recipes!